Ali1/cakephp-bruteforce/README.md

 ### Configuration Options

-The fourth argument for `applyProtection` is the $config argument.
+The fourth argument for `applyProtection` is the $config array argument.

 |Configuration Key|Default Value|Details|
 |---|---|---|